XENONnT/env_starter/README.md

                         [--tag TAG] [--force_new] [--jupyter {lab,notebook}] [--notebook_dir NOTEBOOK_DIR]
                         [--copy_tutorials] [--debug_interpreter]

-Start a strax jupyter notebook server on the dali batch queue
+Start a strax jupyter notebook server on the batch queue

 optional arguments:
   -h, --help            show this help message and exit --partition PARTITION
                         RCC/DALI partition to use.
-Try dali, broadwl, or xenon1t.
-  --bypass_reservation  Do not use the notebook reservation (useful if it is full) --node NODE           Specify a node, if desired.
+Try dali, broadwl, or xenon1t, or lgrandi on midway3 --bypass_reservation  Do not use the notebook reservation (useful if it is full) --node NODE           Specify a node, if desired.
 By default no specification made --timeout TIMEOUT     Seconds to wait for the jupyter server to start